‘Destiny’ Weekly Reset For May 2, Return To The Vault And Some Nice Vendor Rolls

 Arach Jalaal (Dead Orbit)

-- Endling Strides Hunter Boots — 99 percent T12 (Intellect/ Strength)
+- Endling Strides Hunter Boots — 99 percent T12 (Intellect / Strength)

 Executor Hideo (New Monarchy)